 In a note to Trump that he released later, Moore said the "unrelenting attacks on my character have become untenable for me and my family and three more months of this would be too hard on us."

 "I am always at your disposal," he concluded.

 Speaking later to Fox Business Network, Moore offered a combative defense of his candidacy for the Fed.
 "It was very disappointing that this couldn't go forward," he said.

-Numerous GOP senators said they objected to Moore's disparaging past writings about women or sidestepped questions about whether they would back Moore.
-Moore has said he regretted the writings and said they were meant as humor columns.
+Numerous Republican senators had said they objected to Moore's disparaging past writings about women or had sidestepped questions about whether they would back him.
+In recent weeks, Moore said he regretted the writings and said they had been meant as humor columns.

-Moore's candidacy immediately met widespread skepticism about his qualifications for the Fed and concerns about his background as a highly political commentator on economic issues.
+As an adviser to Trump's presidential campaign, Moore helped design the 2017 tax cuts.
+Yet his candidacy immediately met widespread skepticism about whether he was qualified for a Fed board position and concerns about his background as a highly politicized commentator on economic issues.